 Is everyone and anyone equally opportune for us?
 Of course not.
 So, if "anyone who can fog a mirror and order business cards" is a bit too broad a description, who do we want to meet at this event?
 What objective, easily-revealed characteristics would allow us to recognize a productive connection?

 Without knowing what we're hunting for, not only can't we find it, but we also don't know where to hunt.
 That assures that we'll waste a lot of time going to gratuitous events.

 Let’s put this in a dating context.
 Let’s say you're a skilled and passionate tennis player.
-You've learned that your passion for playing tennis means that having a skilled tennis player as a spouse is really important and that, conversely, having a spouse who's not a serious player will be a source of friction because of the amount of time and money you spend playing tennis.
+You've learned that your passion for playing tennis means that having a skilled tennis player as a mate is really important and that, conversely, having a spouse who's not a serious player will be a source of friction because of the amount of time and money you spend playing tennis.
 There's no point going to a generic mixer.
 After all, only 10% of the US population plays tennis, only 20% of those are considered "frequent players," and less than 30% of those are serious players (skill rating 4.0 or higher), so your odds of meeting a serious tennis player of either gender at a generic event is roughly 6 out of 1,000.
 Long odds, indeed.

 So, you go to an event that's for tennis players.
 That raises your odds of finding a frequent player to 20%, and a skilled player to 6%.
 Assume that they're evenly split by gender, and you've got a 3% chance of meeting a serious player of the desired gender.

 This person you're chatting with likes and plays tennis but isn't a serious player?
 Move on.
 Your purpose is to find serious players, not people who merely enjoy playing.
 Time spent with other than serious players doesn't further your goal.